turingschool/backend-curriculum-site/module2/success/index.md

 -------

+## MVC / Rails

 #### MVC / Rails

 - Diagram and explain the MVC model (Mastery)
-- Be able to implement authentication and authorization within a Rails application (Mastery)
+- Be able to implement authentication and authorization within a Rails application (Functional)
+- Make use of flash messages (Functional)

 ##### Models